pcsmomo/redis-stephen/README.md

 So if the result should be accurate, HyperLogLog is not a good option\
 but if the error coverage is fine, we can use it.

+## Section 15: Storing Collections with Lists

+### 101. Lists

+- Sort an ordered list of strings
+- Not an array!
+Not an array!
+Not an array!
+- Implemented as a doubly-linked list
+- Often used for time-series data
+- You should probably use this less often than you think

 </details>